Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 \end{thr}

 We conclude now that

 is an inductive family of (unital) $C^*$-algebras.
 Consequently, the inductive limit of the family,

 is a unital $C^*$-algebra also.
 It is easy to realize that every element of $\D$ defines a positive linear functional (a state) on $\cal B$ (note however that since $\D_\la$ does not coincide with the set of all states on ${\cal B}_\la$, the set $\D$ does not coincide with the set of all states on $\cal B$ either).
 We will consider the algebra $\cal B$ as an {\em algebra of (Yang-Mills gauge invariant) observables} for the quantum 'toy theory'.
-We emphasize again that in fact we have defined two different algebras of observables: one for ISQ and the other one for FSQ.